|

 motivator.
 You'll learn a lot and your students will constantly

-keep you challenged.
-When you're able to articulate your point
+keep you challenged during their lessons.
+When you're able to

-about any given subject, it's then that you truly understand
+articulate your point about any given subject, it's then that

 7. Play "heel up" on the bass